BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 In order to ensure that the downloaded Bitcoin release is valid, the StackScript checks both the signature and the SHA checksum.
 You should verify that both of those tests came back right:

 ```
-$ sudo grep VERIFICATION ~root/stackscript.log
+$ sudo grep VERIFICATION ~root/standup.log
 ```

 If you see something like the following, all should be well:

 ```
-VERIFICATION SUCCESS / SIG: gpg: Good signature from &quot;Wladimir J. van der Laan (Bitcoin Core binary release signing key) &lt;laanwj@gmail.com&gt;&quot;
+/root/StackScript - VERIFICATION SUCCESS / SIG: gpg: Good signature from "Wladimir J. van der Laan (Bitcoin Core binary release signing key) <laanwj@gmail.com>" [unknown]
-VERIFICATION SUCCESS / SHA: 29215a7fe7430224da52fc257686d2d387546eb8acd573a949128696e8761149
+/root/StackScript - VERIFICATION SUCCESS / SHA: 35ec10f87b6bc1e44fd9cd1157e5dfa4```
 ```
 However, if either of those two checks instead reads "VERIFICATION ERROR", then there's a problem.
 Since this is all scripted, it's possible that there's just been a minor change that has caused the script's checks not to work right.
+(This has happened a few times over the existence of this script.)
 But, it's also possible that someone is trying to encourage you to run a fake copy of the Bitcoin daemon.
 So, _be very sure you know what happened before you make use of Bitcoin!_

 ### Read the Logs